About

 Board Certified Psychiatric Nurse Practitioner

-Before my career as a nurse practitioner, I spent six years working as a registered nurse on an inpatient oncology unit at University of Washington Medical Center.
+Before my work as a nurse practitioner, I spent six years as a registered nurse on an inpatient oncology unit at University of Washington Medical Center.
 In this role, I cared for individuals facing new cancer diagnoses, medical complications, and end-of-life concerns.
-This experience shaped my approach to care, reinforcing the importance of addressing both physical and emotional well-being in a holistic, compassionate way.
+These experiences shaped my approach to care and reinforced the importance of attending to both physical and emotional well-being with compassion and respect.

-I earned my Doctor of Nursing Practice from Seattle University and went on to complete the University of Washington Advanced Practice Psychiatric Provider Fellowship.
+I earned my Doctor of Nursing Practice from Seattle University and completed the University of Washington Advanced Practice Psychiatric Provider Fellowship.
 Through this fellowship, I gained broad clinical experience across inpatient and outpatient psychiatry, emergency psychiatric care, and specialized psychiatric care for oncology patients.

 My approach to care is holistic and collaborative.
-I am passionate about tailoring treatment to each individual, which may include medication, psychotherapy, lifestyle interventions, and evidenced-based over-the-counter supplements when appropriate.
-I work alongside you to support your mental well-being and to ensure you feel supported, respected, and free to share your preferences and goals for treatment.
+I tailor treatment to each individual and may incorporate medication management, psychotherapy, lifestyle-based interventions, and evidence-based over-the-counter supplements when appropriate.
+I value shared decision-making and work alongside you to ensure your care aligns with your preferences, values, and goals.

-I welcome questions at any point - whether about the intake process, ongoing care, or navigating the mental health care system.
+I welcome questions at any point—whether about the intake process, ongoing care, or navigating the mental health care system.
+My goal is for you to feel supported, respected, and actively engaged in your treatment.

 Warmly,